Nursing Friendly Styles With Stitch Fix

 1. Wrap Dress- It’s pretty, it’s fun, it’s going to keep me cooler in the AZ weather, and it’s super nursing friendly which is hard to find in a dress!

 2. Floral Top- It’s fun, it’s colorful, it’s fairly universal.
 The only downside is it’s sheer so I have to wear another shirt with it which is tough in the hot summer months.

-4. Polk Dot Top- This is similar to one I already own, but really, can you have enough polka dot tops?
+4. Polka Dot Top- This is similar to one I already own, but really, can you have enough polka dot tops?

 5. When I first pulled out this mixed print chambray top I wasn’t sure it was me, and then I put it on.
 It’s soft, comfortable, a great fit, a lot of fun, a classic, and super breezy for summer.
-It would hid spit up stains, look great with a dressier look, and still work as a great piece of a mom uniform.
+It would hide spit-up stains, look great with a dressier look, and still work as a great piece of a mom uniform.

 So there you have it friends, nursing friendly clothes that are actually fun and current!
 Let me know in the comments or via email your favorite piece and what you think I should keep.

 Also, if you haven’t tried Stitch Fix I’d highly recommend it- particularly if you’re feeling like you’re struggling to find the right pieces to fit your current stage of life!

 *Disclosure: I make a small referral credit when you sign up through my referral link, which of course I will use to continue to feed my Stitch Fix love!

 Get 365 Date Ideas!